From an idyllic, leafy Yorkshire upbringing and a lifetime dedicated to classical training comes Eurielle.

 After graduating from a vocal scholarship with St. Peter’s School in York, Eurielle spent two years preparing to audition for the three major classical music conservatoires in London, and also became a member of the National Youth Choir of Great Britain.
 Eurielle accepted a vocal scholarship for the Bachelor of Music Course at The Royal Academy of Music in 2007.
 Under the esteemed, late Noelle Barker OBE at the Academy, Eurielle explored her musical range and started to develop the sound which would later become her trademark – a classically infused but modern musical take on the stories of mythology, legend, fantasy and our own human nature.

 Whilst still at college, in 2010, Eurielle was introduced to multi-platinum producer Ryan Louder (who has also worked with Dido, Katherine Jenkins, Pixie Lott and Anastasia).
 Ryan and Eurielle saw in each other the perfect musical match and they began to co-write and record together.
 This resulted in the production of Eurielle’s debut album, “Arcadia” which she self-released in December 2015, and the pair have collaborated on a number of singles which they have released since too.

-Her natural ability to connect with her voice, coupled with a pure simplicity of tone has subsequently resulted in strong demand for her vocals for high profile film, TV and video game soundtracks from pre-eminent composers including Emmy Award winning John Lunn, Harry Potter composer Nicholas Hooper, and two time Ivor Novello Award winning Benjamin Wallfisch, seeing Eurielle record for the likes of Downton Abbey, Disney, the BBC, the Rio Paralympics 2016, Kaleidoscope Pictures, 20th Century Fox, and Shazam!
-(New Line Cinema: Warner Brothers).
+Her natural ability to connect with her voice, coupled with a pure simplicity of tone has subsequently resulted in strong demand for her vocals for high profile film, TV and video game soundtracks from pre-eminent composers including John Lunn, Nicholas Hooper, Benjamin Wallfisch, Daniel Pemberton, Ben Foster, David Schweitzer, Barnaby Taylor and Michael Gordon Shapiro, seeing Eurielle record for the likes of Downton Abbey, Disney, the BBC, the Rio Paralympics 2016, Kaleidoscope Pictures, 20th Century Fox, Universal Pictures, Shazam!
+(New Line Cinema: Warner Brothers), Enola Holmes (Netflix), and Dice Legacy (DESTINYbit) already.